MarkClinton/pga-score/README.md

 ## Target Audience
-The target audience would be anyone who like to play web based games and has an interest in golf.
-The idea behind this game would that it wouldnt look out of place in a list on one of those old flash based game websites.
+The target audience would be anyone who likes to play web based games and has an interest in golf.
+The idea behind this game is that it wouldnt look out on an old flash based game websites.

 ## Features

 - ### Two Game Modes
   - User has a choice of two game modes.
 Easy or Hard.
-Easy consists of 8 cards displayed on the game area.
-Hard consists of 12 cards displayed on the game area.
+Easy consists of 8 cards displayed in the game area.
+Hard consists of 12 cards displayed in the game area.

     <details><summary>Game Modes</summary>